alexzhangs/aws-cfn-vpn/README.md

 If you are not in the case above, proceed with the following steps:

-1. Create a DNS `CNAME record`, such as `admin.ss`.yourdomain.com, pointing to the public DNS name of the ELB of manager stack.
+1. Create a DNS `CNAME record`, such as `admin.ss`.yourdomain.com, pointing to the public DNS name of the ELB of the manager stack.

     Use this domain to access the shadowsocks-manager.